 An exceptional picture in the Toledo Library Collection apparently shows the assembly of a Hoveyor at the Phelps plant.
 The front and rear supports are in place, and in the large copy of the photo (60K JPEG) it appears the cowl is being modified prior to installation of the conveyor.

 This picture of a DJ-3A baggage loader is one of many Willys promotional photos taken at the Toledo Airport.
 The DJ here has a different rear platform that doesn't wrap around the rear of the body, and has the door openings cut down to the floor for easier access.
-Photo from the Toledo Library Collection.
+Photo courtesy of the Toledo Library Collection.

 Thanks to the Toledo Lucas County Public Library, Mike Winchester, Michael Perry, Chuck Watford and Mountain Dan. -- Derek Redmond